2023 Rugby World Cup – Africa qualification: Format

 The World Cup qualification process doubled as a new two-year format for the Rugby Africa Cup.

 Qualifying began with a round robin repechage tournament between Burkina Faso, Cameroon, and Burundi (the three lowest ranked teams at the time in Africa).
 The winner of this tournament advanced to the next round - Africa Cup 2021.

 The second stage saw the remaining 12 teams divided into 4 groups of 3 where they played a single round-robin tournament to decide the pool winners.
 The top-2 teams after this round then progressed to the final stage of the African Qualification process, with seeding determining who played who in a knock-out competition in 2022.

 Round 3 saw a phased knock-out competition; consisting of 4 quarter-finals, 2 semi-finals and a final, with the winner of the final qualifying as Africa 1.
 The runner-up advanced to the final Qualification Tournament as Africa 2.

 Entrants

 Fourteen participants entered the Africa qualifiers in a bid to join South Africa (already qualified due to top 3 finish in the pool stages in 2019) at the 2023 Rugby World Cup.
 Three teams begin play in Round 1, with eleven more in Round 2.
 The same seeding from the cancelled 2019–20 Rugby Africa Cup is used for the group stage.
 Team World rankings taken prior to first Africa qualifying match.

 Teams in bold have previously competed in a Rugby World Cup.

 Round 1: Rugby Africa Cup Repechage

 The first round was a round-robin tournament held from 5–13 June 2021 in Ouagadougou, Burkina Faso.

 Round 2: 2021 Africa Cup

-Round 2 will consist of four pools of three teams, competing from 1–18 July 2021.
-The top two teams in each pool will advance to Round 3.
+Round 2 consisted of four pools of three teams, competing from 1–18 July 2021.
+The top two teams in each pool advanced to Round 3.